sandeshkatakam/sandeshkatakam.github.io/_pages/about.md

   - /about.html
 ---

-I am an Undergraduate student majoring in physics with a minor in math.
-My primary research interests are Quantum Computing and Quantum Information Theory.
-I am also interested in working in the domains of Quantum Machine Learning, Scientific Machine learning and other interdisciplinary domains.
-I am equipped with strong programming skills working with Python, C++, Julia and MATLAB .
-I have previous experience in machine learning projects particularly in the Deep learning domain.
-I have done various projects using time-series datasets and analyzing the data using standard Data science and ML Techniques.
+I am an Undergraduate student majoring in Mathematics with a minor in Physics.
+My primary research interests are Quantum Computing/Quantum Information Theory and Scientific Machine learning.
+I am also interested in working in the domains of Quantum Machine Learning, Physics-Informed Neural Networks, Neural ODEs and other interdisciplinary domains.
+I am equipped with strong programming skills working with Python, C/C++, Julia and MATLAB .
+I work on machine learning and scienc I have done various projects using time-series datasets and analyzing the data using standard Data science and ML Techniques.
 I am currently working on Scientific Machine learning projects using Julia Programming language.

 Research interests:
 ------